handejong/post-kilosort/README.md

 ## Loading data
-Appart from running the file pks.py, you can load a dataset into your own Python code as follows:
+Appart from running the file pks.py, you can load a data-set into your own Python code as follows:

 ```python
 from pks_processing import pks_dataset